 You are responsible for supplying all props and equipment at each level of GNHDTM.
 All entries should be constructed keeping transportation, set-up time, size, and weight in mind (e.g., foam core v. solid oak for an exhibit; folding table v. antique desk for a performance).
-For Performance category, power of electricity and projection screens are available.
-You must provide any and all other supplies and equipment necessary for presenting your entry.
+Power of electricity and the projection screens are available.
+You will provide any and all other supplies and equipment necessary for presenting your entry.